The Function Of A Buffer Is To

 H2CO3 ⇌ H+ + HCO3-

 Carbonic acid (H2CO3) is a weak acid, and bicarbonate (HCO3-) is its conjugate base.
-This buffer system helps regulate the pH of blood by neutralizing excess acids or bases produced during metabolic processes.
+This buffer system helps regulate the pH of blood by neutralizing excess acids or bases produced during metabolic processes That's the part that actually makes a difference..

 Cellular Buffering